Nasvadi State: Taluka

-At present Nasvadi is name of a Taluka of Chota Udaipur District of Gujarat, which has 220 villages under its jurisdiction.
+At present, Nasvadi is name of a Taluka of Chota Udaipur District of Gujarat, which has 220 villages under its jurisdiction.
 It used to be a part of the Vadodara District.
 But after the formation of new Chhota Udaipur district on 26 January 2013 for decentralisation, it joined the new district.
-The taluka has State Bank of India Branch and also other public sector banks.
+The taluka has Central Bank of India and State Bank of India Branches and also other public sector banks.
 It also has private banks.